Equamer, 10 mg+20 mg+10 mg capsules 30 pcs

 Cases of hyperkalemia have been reported.

-Risk factors for hyperkalemia include renal insufficiency, diabetes mellitus, and concomitant use of potassium-saving diuretics (spironolactone, eplerenone (spironolactone derivative), triamterene, and amiloride), potassium preparations or salt substitutes containing potassium, especially in patients with impaired renal function.
+Risk factors for the development of hyperkalemia include renal failure, diabetes mellitus and concomitant use of potassium-sparing diuretics (spironolactone, eplerenone (spironolactone derivative), triamterene and amiloride), potassium supplements or salt substitutes containing potassium, especially in patients with impaired renal function.

-If the concomitant use of lisinopril and these drugs is necessary, precautions should be taken and serum potassium levels should be monitored regularly.
+If simultaneous use of lisinopril and these drugs is necessary, it is recommended to take precautions and regularly monitor potassium levels in the blood serum.

 Patients with diabetes

-In diabetic patients taking oral hypoglycemic drugs or receiving insulin, careful monitoring of plasma glucose concentrations should be performed during the first month of ACE inhibitor therapy.
+In patients with diabetes mellitus taking oral hypoglycemic drugs or receiving insulin, plasma glucose concentrations should be carefully monitored during the first month of treatment with an ACE inhibitor.

-Double blockade of the RAAS by angiotensin II receptor antagonists (ARA II), ACE inhibitors, or aliskiren
+Dual blockade of the RAAS with angiotensin II receptor antagonists (ARA II), ACE inhibitors or aliskiren

-.
-It has been proved that simultaneous use of angiotensin receptor antagonists -ARA II), ACE inhibitors or aliskiren increases the risk of arterial hypotension, hyperkalemia, and renal dysfunction (including acute renal failure).
-For this reason, combined use of APA II, ACE inhibitors or aliskiren is not recommended.
+It has been proven that with the simultaneous use of angiotensin-H receptor antagonists, APA II), ACE inhibitors or aliskiren, the risk of developing arterial hypotension, hyperkalemia, and renal dysfunction (including acute renal failure) increases.
+For this reason, the combined use of ARB II, ACE inhibitors or aliskiren is not recommended.

 Systemic connective tissue diseases